jordansbenjamin/Georgia-Restaurant_Project/readme.md

 The only notable thing to mention here is the use of flex to not only align the items on the center but also I used flex direction column so that all the elements within this section aligns vertically.
 I'm starting to understand flexbox better.

 Last thing, I used a pseudo element to select the first letter of the p element and added padding to its left.

+### Commit 5 (17/03/23)
+Fifth commit and the fourth commit of the day!
+This commit conists of building markup strcuture for the next section of the page which is the gallery section.
+I've also included all the different images of food in there as well.